 A dynamic and practical introduction to music teaching techniques and fundamentals for the student interested in teaching elementary or middle-school aged children.
 Topics include music theory, music appreciation and singing as well as an introduction to the keyboard and recorder.
 Correlates with the Alberta Learning Curriculum.
 Former experience in music is not required.

 Corequisite: MUSI 213 lab.

-MUSI 214 (3-1) 15 weeks
+MUSI 214 (BC=3)